 By Annie Birmingham

 The end of May marks a new adventure for high school students across America: it is officially time to begin contemplating your college options.
-This task is particularly tedious for young equestrians, who often balance training and showing schedules in addition to their search for perspective colleges and the riding opportunities those colleges offer.
+This task is particularly tedious for young equestrians, who often balance training and showing schedules in addition to their search for perspective colleges and the riding opportunities those colleges offer, so if you don`t have time for studying and riding on the horse our professional writers from Writemypaper.today can help you with writing your paper, dissertations in your future college, so you will have time to balance between boring studying and exciting riding.
 I had the opportunity to interview two young riders who have “survived” this process, and they have insight that I hope will help to answer some of your questions!

 Grace Hickey is a finance major at James Madison University in Harrisonburg, Virginia.
 Originally from Bay Shore, New York, Grace has trained with Stephanie Proffe of FTF Equine Services LLC. for the past 7 years; competing at all levels from schooling shows to the AA Circuit with ribbons from HITS Saugerties, HITS Ocala, The Garden State Horse Show, The Hampton Classic, and many more.
 Grace began attending James Madison University (JMU) as a freshman in the fall of 2016 and joined the schools IHSA (Intercollegiate Horse Show Association) team shortly after.